-Cutting and styling hair involves sharp and hot tools and constant contact with clients - a pretty dangerous combination!
+Cutting and styling hair involves the use of sharp and hot tools and constant contact with clients - a potentially dangerous combination!
 An accidental trip and slip of a blade could land you with an expensive claim.
-Public liability covers legal and compensation costs arising from accidental injury caused by your business activities.
+Public liability covers legal and compensation costs arising from accidental injury caused by your hairdressing activities.

 Damage or theft

 If a client's property is damaged or stolen at your salon or workplace, you could be liable for the cost of repairing or replacing it - even if it wasn't directly your fault.
 This is a big risk at busy salons, where clients often leave property out of sight.
 Public liability covers accidental damage and theft on your premises.